← All Neighbourhood Guides

 Frequently Asked Questions

-Humber Valley Village is a detached-only market with no condos or semis to speak of.
+The Humber Valley Village core is a detached-dominant market, with very few semis or condos.
 Standard post-war detached homes on typical lots range from approximately $1.5 million to $2.5 million depending on size and condition.
 Renovated or custom-built homes on larger lots range from $2.5 million to $4 million.
 Ravine-estate properties with direct Humber River valley exposure can reach $5 million or more.
 Inventory is low and turnover is very limited; use price ranges as context, not anchors.
 Contact Dave for current comparable sales before making any purchasing decisions.

 What schools are in Humber Valley Village, Toronto?

-The catchment public elementary and middle school is Humber Valley Village Junior Middle School (TDSB), serving JK through Grade 8 with no grade gap — a significant advantage over many other Etobicoke schools that only go to Grade 6.
+The catchment public elementary and middle school is Humber Valley Village Junior Middle School (TDSB), serving JK through Grade 8 with no grade gap, a significant advantage over many other Etobicoke schools that only go to Grade 6.
 Secondary school assignment should be verified by address.
-Historically, many Humber Valley Village addresses have been directed to Etobicoke Collegiate Institute, but TDSB boundary changes may affect future assignments, with Richview Collegiate Institute reported as a destination for some addresses effective September 1, 2026.
-Kingsway College School, a private co-educational JK-8 school in adjacent The Kingsway, is popular with families who prefer independent education.
+For secondary school, an approved TDSB boundary change directs the Humber Valley Village JMS attendance area to Richview Collegiate Institute for the Regular Program beginning September 1, 2026; students already at Etobicoke Collegiate Institute at the end of 2025-26 may remain until graduation.
+Kingsway College School, a private co-educational JK-12 school nearby, is popular with families who prefer independent education.
 Always verify your specific address with the TDSB school finder at tdsb.on.ca before purchasing.

 Is Humber Valley Village a good neighbourhood for families?